 \subsection{Phase Space Reconstruction}

-Rather than solely quantifying the original phase space, we also investigated the scenario involving a restricted observation of state variables.
-We applied phase space reconstruction on this data, which is based on Takens' Embedding Theorem\cite{8}.
-"For Takens' Embedding, two variables need to be determined": embedded dimension $m$ and lagging $\tau$.
-The lagging $\tau$ is typically selected first, followed by the embedding dimension $m$.
+Rather than solely quantifying the original phase space, we also investigated the scenario involving a restricted observation of state variables, where, for example, APD is used as the partial observable.
+We applied phase space reconstruction on APD, which is based on Takens' Embedding Theorem\cite{8}.
+For Takens' embedding, two variables need to be determined: embedding dimension $m$ and lag $\tau$.
+The lag $\tau$ is typically selected first, followed by the embedding dimension $m$.

 Embeddings with the same $m$ but different $\tau$ are equivalent in the mathematical sense for noise-free data\cite{18}.
 Therefore, for the purposes of this research, where simulations are conducted without the influence of noise, a simple choice of $\tau = 1$ is sufficient.